grafana/grafana/docs/sources/tutorials/hubot_howto.md

 The hubot plugin will take advantage of the Grafana server side rendering feature that can render any panel on the server using phantomjs.
 Grafana ships with a phantomjs binary (linux only).

-To verify that this freature work try the `Direct link to rendered image` link in the panel share dialog.
+To verify that this freature works try the `Direct link to rendered image` link in the panel share dialog.
 If you do not get an image when opening this link verify that the required font packages are installed for phantomjs to work.

 ### Grafana API Key